Reporting a Vehicle Safety or Non-Compliance Issue

 How will my report be used?

-The information you provide will be assessed, and used to identify safety issues across various makes and models of motor vehicles.
+The information you provide will be assessed, and used to identify safety issues across various makes and models of road vehicles.
 Information may also inform audit and compliance activity for entities regulated under the Act such as vehicle manufacturers.

-- breach of the Act or Regulations.
+- serious breach of the Act or Regulations.

 - whether there has been a death or injury;